orblivion/lbry-wallet-sync-draft/spec/sync.md

 What if the actions of Device A and Device B in the previous scenario were even more concurrent?

-Let's suppose that the timing is such that Device B doesn't notice in time that Device A pushed Sequence 6 to the server.
+Let's alter the previous scenario slightly, and now suppose that the timing is such that Device B doesn't notice in time that Device A pushed Sequence 6 to the server.
 Device B tries pushing its local version (with Change c-2) as Sequence 6.
 The server rejects it because it will not accept Sequence 6 a second time.
 (Here we assume that the server is behaving correctly.
 We will see later that we have some provisions in case it is not.).

 Device B takes this as an indication that it is not up to date.
 It downloads Sequence 6 from the server and proceeds with the merge as in the previous example.